 NOTE 2 Time and date attributes can illustrate a general or specific time horizon.
 For example, a yearly or quarterly plan can use general dates with no specific time, while a detailed schedule can include a specific time stamp down to the minute.

-Data resolution for the examples will be fit for purpose, which means that each implementation will negotiate the appropriate resolution required for each attribute.

 Data resolution used in the examples are typical examples.